The 3 Signs of a Toxic Friend

 Firstly, Their needs are always more important than yours and the friendship is fundamentally unequal.

-Ever tried to discuss with them how you’re feeling in the friendship and how you would like to implement some changes, then suddenly the discussion turns into a huge outrage and argument?
+Ever tried to discuss with them how you’re feeling in the friendship and how you would like to make some changes, then suddenly the discussion turns into a huge outrage and argument?

-Trying to shift behaviours of toxic friends is one of the hardest things to do, because they are more interested in getting what they want out of you, not keeping the friendship healthy and sustainable.
+Well trying to shift behaviours of toxic friends is one of the hardest things to do, because in their world they are more interested in getting what they want out of you, not keeping the friendship healthy and sustainable.

 Thirdly and finally they are competitive and/or overly jealous